MadsAkselsen/go-quiz/README.md

 # go-quiz

-`./main.exe --help` in commandline to for info about flags and how to use this program
+For info about flags and how to use this program `./main.exe --help`

+Build and run
+`go build main.go && ./main -csv=problems.csv`